OfficialDonut/VisualBukkit/README.md

 # VisualBukkit
-Visual Bukkit is a visual programming language for Bukkit plugins allowing you to create plugins without knowing Java.
-Note that Visual Bukkit is in the early stages of development, please report any bugs.
+Visual Bukkit is a visual programming language for Bukkit plugins, allowing you to create plugins without knowing Java.
+Note that it is in the early stages of development so please report any bugs.

 ### Download: https://github.com/OfficialDonut/VisualBukkit/releases
 ### Documentation: https://github.com/OfficialDonut/VisualBukkit/wiki